-Name Series A Convertible Preferred Stock (#) Aggregate Purchase Price (\$) Entities affiliated with Janus Henderson Investors (1) 10,000,000 10,000,000 Longitude Venture Partners IV, L.P.
-(2) 18,999,999 18,999,999 Lundbeckfond Invest A/S (3) 13,999,999 13,999,999 Omega Fund VI, L.P.
+Series A Convertible Aggregate Purchase Name Preferred Stock (#) Price (\$) Entities affiliated with Janus Henderson Investors (1) 10,000,000 10,000,000 Longitude Venture Partners IV, L.P.(2) 18,999,999 18,999,999 Lundbeckfond Invest A/S (3) 13,999,999 13,999,999 Omega Fund VI, L.P.
 (4) 14,999,999 14,999,999 PBM LEX Holdings, LLC (5) 11,999,999 11,999,999

 - (1) Entities affiliated with Janus Henderson Investors hold more than 5% of our voting securities.
 Consists of (i) 3,643,715 shares of Series A preferred stock purchased by Janus Henderson Global Life Sciences Fund, (ii) 3,466,664 shares of Series A preferred stock purchased by Janus Henderson Biotech Innovation Master Fund Limited, (iii) 2,660,459 shares of Series A preferred stock purchased by Janus Henderson Capital Funds PLC on behalf of its Series Janus Henderson Global Life Sciences Fund and (iv) 229,162 shares of Series A preferred stock purchased by Janus Henderson Horizon Fund-Biotechnology Fund. - (2) Longitude Venture Partners IV, L.P., or LVP IV, holds more than 5% of our capital stock prior to this offering.
 Longitude Capital Partners IV, LLC is the general partner of LVP IV.
 Reinaldo Diaz was designated to serve as a member of our board of directors by LVP IV. - (3) Lundbeckfond Invest A/S, which is wholly owned by the Lundbeck Foundation, holds more than 5% of our capital stock prior to this offering.
 Mette Kirstine Agger is the former Managing Partner of Lundbeckfonden BioCapital, a department within Lundbeckfond Invest A/S, and was designated to serve as a member of our board of directors by Lundbeckfond Invest A/S. - (4) Omega Fund VI, L.P., or Omega Fund, holds more than 5% of our capital stock prior to this offering.
-Omega Fund VI GP, L.P., or Omega GP LP, is the sole general partner of the Omega Fund, and Omega Fund VI GP Manager, Ltd. is the sole general partner of Omega GP LP.
-Bernard Davitian was designated to serve as a member of our board of directors by Omega Fund. - (5) PBM LEX Holdings, LLC, or PBM LEX, holds more than 5% of our capital stock prior to this offering.
+Omega Fund VI GP, L.P., or Omega GP, is the sole general partner of Omega Fund, and Omega Fund VI GP Manager, Ltd. is the sole general partner of Omega GP.
+Bernard Davitian was designated to serve as a member of our board of directors by Omega Fund. - (5) PBM LEX Holdings, LLC is affiliated with PBM Capital Group, LLC.
+Entities affiliated with PBM Capital Group, LLC collectively beneficially own more than 5% of our capital stock prior to this offering.
+In October 2023, all entities affiliated with PBM LEX Holdings, LLC holding securities in the Company distributed all of their securities previously held to their beneficial owners, including Paul B. Manning, the Chief Executive Officer of PBM Capital Group, LLC, for no additional consideration in accordance with the terms of each entity's operating agreement.
+Under the terms of the distribution, Mr. Manning retains sole voting and shared dispositive power over all distributed shares through the completion of this offering, at which time Mr. Manning's voting and dispositive power over the distributed shares will terminate except with respect to any shares held by Mr. Manning.